18F/handbook/_pages/business-units/18f/leadership-resources/leadership-selection.md

 title: 18F Leadership Selection Guide
 ---

-This guide is meant to help us create an inclusive and equitable process for selecting 18F Supervisors and Team Leads.
+This guide is meant to help us create an inclusive and equitable process for selecting 18F supervisors and team leads.

 ## Getting started